apiato/documentation/docs/components/optional-components/configs.md

 ### Principles {#principles}

-- Your custom config files and third party packages config files, should be placed in the Container, unless it's too generic then it can be placed on the Ship Layer.
+- Your custom config files and third party packages config files MUST be placed in the Container, unless it's too generic then it MUST be placed on the Ship Layer.
-- Containers can have as many config files as they need.
+- Containers MAY have as many config files as they need.

 ### Rules {#rules}